zachmayer/backblaze_analysis/README.md

 used that interval to sort the drives.

-Based on this analysis, the WDC WUH721414ALE6L4 is the most reliable drive model in our sample of data, with a 5-year survival rate that is at least 99.65%.
+Based on this analysis, the WDC WUH721414ALE6L4 is the most reliable drive model in our data, with an estimated 5-year survival rate that is at least 99.65%.

 The top 25 drives from this analysis are: